Form 1 – Form 4

 Our small class sizes allow us to get to know each child and tailor our teaching and learning to meet their needs.
 At this early stage we are not eager to overly measure each child against what is perceived to be a national average.
 We prefer to set each child individual challenges and targets to enable them to meet their full potential.

 Mrs Emma Sleightholme is the Head of Junior Prep.
 Her role is to oversee the emotional, physical and educational well-being of all the children in her care.
 She has the most wonderfully talented and experienced teachers in her team, all of whom are superbly supported by a Learning Assistant.

-Our Junior Prep children start their day at 8.30am with our Form 1 children starting a little later at 8.45am.
+Our Junior Prep children start their day at 8.30am.
 The children have registration with their class teacher and begin their lessons at 9.00am.

 For lunch a delicious, healthy hot meal is freshly prepared by our chef and her team.
 We encourage good table manners and the eating of a healthy and balanced diet with lots of fruit and vegetables included.
 After lunch the children have an opportunity to play together in our lovely grounds.
-The end of day is 3.30 pm for Form 1 and 4.00pm for the rest of Junior Prep.
+The end of day is 3.30 pm for Forms 1 and 2 and 4.00pm for Forms 3 and 4.